 them, just help steer them to the right resources!
 Let them know that you

 want to support them while they are having a difficult time, but that you think

 it would be helpful for them to go to the Counseling Center.
 If he or she refuses, keep trying in future

 conversations.
 Don’t give up!
-A good resource on how to talk with someone who is thinking of suicide is from Active Minds.
+A good resource on how to talk with someone who is thinking of suicide is from The Suicide Prevention Lifeline.